Jonathancmaia/helpae/README.md

 3. Browse the available tools and services, and view their details
 4. Connect with the provider or claiment by the chat
 5. As a provider, list your tools and services and view user requests

-## Contribution

-This project is open for contributions.
-If you encounter any issues or have suggestions for improvements, feel free to create an issue or send a pull request.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for more information.